Infectious bursal disease virus (IBDV)

 Background situation to IBDV discovery

-Testing by the egg and poultry industries, Biosecurity New Zealand and a specialist overseas laboratory has confirmed the presence of the chicken virus infectious bursal disease virus type 1 (IBDV-1) in layer hens at a South Island egg farm.
+Testing by the egg and poultry industries, Biosecurity New Zealand and a specialist overseas laboratory confirmed the presence of the chicken virus infectious bursal disease virus type 1 (IBDV-1) in layer hens at a South Island egg farm in September 2019.

 The likely presence of the disease was first picked up by Mainland Poultry at its Waikouaiti farm in Otago through its regular, voluntary testing routine.
 No birds at the farm have shown any signs of sickness due to IBDV-1 infection.
-Results of testing from Mainland Poultry’s Hillgrove site are not yet available, but the virus remains ‘preliminary positive’ at this location.
+Results of testing from Mainland Poultry’s Hillgrove site returned positive at this location.
 No other properties appear to be affected.

 IBDV-1 was previously discovered in New Zealand in 1993.
 An industry-led programme has allowed New Zealand to claim absence from the disease.
 The virus is present in many other countries and they successfully manage it.